UMEP-dev/UMEP-Tutorials/docs/source/Tutorials/DailyShading.rst

 - Open the **Daily Shadow Pattern** tool located at *UMEP -> Processor -> Solar radiation -> Daily Shadow Pattern* in the menu bar.

-This tool can do what its name suggests, namely calculate gound shadow patterns based on a DSM and a CDSM.
+This tool can do what its name suggests, namely calculate ground shadow patterns based on a DSM and a CDSM.

 - Create a directory e.g. on your Desktop called **DailyShading**.
 Also create a sub-directory to **DailyShading** called **June21_buildings**.
 - Use this directory to save the result.